-Love Island is back!
-Over the coming weeks, we’ll watch the Islanders couple up and put their new romances to the test.
-And the biggest challenge couples have faced in previous years of the ITV2 series?
-The infamous Casa Amor.
+As we’ve watched the Islanders pair up and put their new romances to the test in this year’s Love Island, looming in the background has been one of the biggest challenges the couples have faced in previous series: the infamous Casa Amor.

 Here’s all you need to know about the show’s secret second villa…